 Customers look online before shopping offline

-Using PinMeTo data collected from five major grocery store chains in Scandinavia, we compared yearly totals of Google data from 2018 to 2019.
+Using PinMeTo data collected from five major grocery store chains in Scandinavia, we compared the annual before vs after PinMeTo results from 2018 to 2019.
 There were increases in all types of searches and actions:

 The data shows that more and more people are going online to find grocery stores, which they’ll then visit in person.
 Location is key: potential customers are looking for grocery stores nearby.